If your build takes a lot of time on Bitrise, time for investigating! First, find out which step(s) take a significant time in your build.

-If the long build time is not related to a dependency step or to a step which accesses a 3rd party service, and it’s related to an Archive or Test step, which only performs calculations on the Virtual Machine and does not access an outside service then you should check this list which explains why it might take more time on Bitrise.io than on your Mac/PC:
+- If the long build time is related to an Archive or Test step, which only performs calculations on the Virtual Machine and does not access an outside service then read on - we’ll explore the possible reasons.

 Local build caches ⚓

-Local build caches on your Mac/PC: most of the tools you use (e.g. Xcode) does generate a lot of local build cache, to speed up subsequent builds.
+Most of the tools you use (for example, Xcode) do a lot of local build caching to speed up subsequent builds.
 These caches help a lot to decrease the build time on your Mac/PC, but these are not available on bitrise.io.

 On bitrise.io every build runs in a clean Virtual Machine.
 No file is stored after your build finishes, the whole Virtual Machine is destroyed, and the next build will start in a clean Virtual Machine again.

 The lack of local build caches is important to improve the reliability of your project, but it slows down the build process.
 Why it’s important?
 In your local build caches there might be files which are not under version control.
-This can result in a situation where although you can build your project on your Mac/PC someone who just git clones it and builds it the first time will have an error.
-You can find more information about this issue at: Works in local but not on Bitrise.io.
+This means that if you do a git clone of your project, your build will fail as these files will not be present.

 This issue is eliminated by using clean virtual machines on bitrise.io, where only the code and dependencies you specify (which are under version control, and are reproducible) are available.
-If it works there then it’ll work on a brand new Mac/PC too, when a new colleague joins your team and starts to work on the project.
+If it works there then it’ll work on a brand new Mac/PC too - for example, when a new colleague joins your team and starts to work on the project.

 Network Resources ⚓